ydb-platform/ydb/CODE_OF_CONDUCT.md

-We welcome everyone to contribute to our product, see [CONTRIBUTING](CONTRIBUTING).
+We welcome everyone to contribute to our product, see [CONTRIBUTING.md](CONTRIBUTING.md).